janusmiracle/recommendations/README.md

 # Get Track Cover Art
-Obtains a tracks cover art using Spotify API.
+obtains a tracks cover art using Spotify API.

 USE: